Top 9 Fashion AI Tools for Design and Product Teams

 Source: khroma.co

 Khroma is an AI-powered color selection tool designed to help users generate personalized color palettes based on their unique preferences.
-By training the system with favorite colors, designers receive tailored palette suggestions that align with their creative direction.

 The tool is especially useful when selecting color combinations for mood boards, branding, or design themes during early concept development.